Elvis Gashi

-Elvis Gashi (born December 12, 1992) is a Kosovan-American kickboxer currently signed with Glory, where he is the former Lightweight title challenger.
+Elvis Gashi (born December 12, 1992) is a Kosovar kickboxer currently signed with Glory, where he is the former Lightweight title challenger.

 Kickboxing career

 Early career

 Gashi made his professional debut against Jeremy Carper at CSC 39.
 He won the fight by a first-round knockout.
 He would go on to win his next his next six fights, defeating Andre Shuler twice, Ben Peak, Eric Olsen and Michael Stevens by stoppage, and Chris Lukusa by decision.

 Glory

 Gashi made his promotional debut against Josh Jauncey at Glory 43: New York.
 He beat Jauncey by a third-round TKO.
 He was next scheduled to fight Nate Richardson at Glory 48: New York, and won the fight by unanimous decision.
 Gashi would go on to string together three more victories, defeating William Goldie-Galloway and Nick Chasteen by decision, as well as Justin Houghton by a first round knockout.

 Gashi's five fight winning streak earned him the chance to challenge to Lightweight kingpin Marat Grigorian at Glory 73.
 Grigorian won the fight in the fifth round, by way of knockout.

-Gashi was scheduled to fight Tyjani Beztati at Glory 78: Arnhem for the vacant Glory Lightweight Championship.
+Gashi was scheduled to fight Tyjani Beztati at Glory 78: Rotterdam for the vacant Glory Lightweight Championship.
 He lost the fight by unanimous decision.